Flag of convenience: History

 To counteract class hopping, in 2009 the International Association of Classification Societies (IACS) established a Transfer of Class Agreement (TOCA).

-Ships of the Russia's shadow fleet, that transport sanctioned cargo, especially crude oil are frequently change their flag registrations.
-Because of this previously tiny ship registries including Gabon, Eswatini (itself landlocked with no open water access), the Comoro Islands, and Guinea-Bissau since 2022 gain significant participants in global shipping.
+Ships of the Russian war-time shadow fleet transporting sanctioned cargo (especially crude oil) frequently change their flag registrations.
+Since 2022, this practice has given new importance in global shipping to previously insignificant registries like those of Gabon, Eswatini (itself landlocked with no open water access), the Comoro Islands, and Guinea-Bissau.
 According to a report of the Atlantic council "They are so permissive that virtually any vessel can register, even ones turned down by other flag-of-convenience-states."
+A May 2026 analysis of the US Treasury's Specially Designated Nationals (SDN) list found that of 1,445 OFAC-designated vessels with a recorded flag, 33.6% (486 vessels) fly classic flag-of-convenience registries — led by Panama (260 vessels), Liberia (63), and Palau (55) — while only 2.3% fly a flag from a transparent public beneficial-ownership register (the EU member states, the UK, Norway, or Iceland).

 As of 2025, the open registries of Panama, Liberia, and Marshall Islands accounted for approximately half of the entire world fleet by deadweight tonnage, maintaining roughly the same proportion for over a decade.

 Extent of use

 The International Transport Workers' Federation (ITF) is the biggest campaigner against FOC since 1948, and maintains a list of registries it considers to be flags of convenience.
 In developing the list, the ITF takes into account "ability and willingness of the flag state to enforce international minimum social standards on its vessels," the "degree of ratification and enforcement of ILO Conventions and Recommendations," and "safety and environmental record".
-As of May 2025, the list includes 45 registries.
+As of November 2025, the list includes 48 registries.

-As of 1 January 2024, Liberia, Panama and the Marshall Islands are the world's three largest registries in terms of deadweight tonnage (DWT).
-These three nations registered 17,752 ships of and above, for a total of : more than 46% of the world's shipborne carrying capacity.
+Since 2009, Liberia, Panama and the Marshall Islands are the world's three largest registries in terms of deadweight tonnage (DWT).
+As of 1 January 2024, these three nations registered 17,752 ships of and above, for a total of : more than 46% of the world's shipborne carrying capacity.

 The following table gives the distribution between the 10 largest world registries in terms of tonnage (millions dwt):